Key changes

 Dispute resolution procedures

-To be registered under the new Act your society must have dispute resolution procedures that are consistent with the rules of natural justice.
+To be registered under the 2022 Act your society must have dispute resolution procedures that are consistent with the rules of natural justice.
 These procedures must be documented in your constitution.

 New financial reporting standards